steelkiwi/SKLocalizable/README.md

 Also this components overrides `localizationKey` property of `UIView`.
 The main purpose of this override - is make property `IBInspectable`

-### 3.2 Addinitonal / Custom components
+### 3.2 Localize Custom components

-You can easily append `Localizable` behaviour to any your component:
+You can easily append `Localizable` behaviour to any your custom component:

 - If component is a subclass of `UIView`, just make an extension, which will override `localize` method and will set localized value to corresponding field of your component.
 Also you can add `IBInspectable` attributes to `localizationKey` or `localizationFile ` via overriding (check [UILabel+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Source/UILabel+Localizable.swift) file for example)

 - If component isn't a subclass of `UIView`, please duplicate [UIView+Localizable.swift](https://github.com/steelkiwi/SKLocalizable/blob/master/Source/UIView +Localizable.swift) implementation for `Localizable` protocol conformance

+## 4 FAQ

+- **XCode error `Value of type .. has no member ..`**
+Happens, when module wasn't imported automatically.
+Just add `import SKLocalizable` somewhere in your project

+- **How I can localize another native component, except mentioned in #3.1?**
+You can't override implementation from another module, so only correct way to do that is to make a fork and add required code in it.
+We will also be very gratefull if you make a Pull Request to <olesenko@steelkiwi.com> with your add-on

+- **I want to localize mine custom component.
+How I can do that?**
+Please check item #3.2

+- **I want to localize several properties of component.
+Do you have default solution?**
+It's pretty difficult thing to handle automatically.
+Use notification `.languageChanged` and implement this case manually

 ## License

-SKLocalizable is released under the [MIT license](https://github.com/steelkiwi/SKLocalizable/blob/master/LICENSE) for details.
+SKLocalizable is released under the [MIT license](https://github.com/steelkiwi/SKLocalizable/blob/master/LICENSE)

 <sub>Created by Viktor Olesenko on 03.10.18</sub>